andziooooi/MyFinances/README.md

 ## Future Enhancements

-🚀 **Custom Categories** – Users will be able to create and manage their own spending categories.
+🚀 **Custom Categories** – Users will be able to create and manage their own spending categories.<br>
 📊 **Budgeting Tools** – Set financial goals and track progress.